 Tour cost does not include: roundtrip airfare to and from Paro, or items of a personal nature such as laundry, porterage, telephone charges, or alcoholic beverages, overstay expenses arising from weather or COVID reasons or other unforeseen situations.
 Tour cost also does not include the Bhutan tourism fees (at present, $100 per person, per night) or your visa cost (2024 pricing was $40).

-*If you choose to come into Dehli and fly with the extension group to Paro, our operator can book that flight for you and we can add it to your invoice.
+*If you choose to come into New Dehli and fly with the extension group to Paro, our operator can book that flight for you and we can add it to your invoice.

 A note about the cost of this trip: This is an expensive tour.
 Bhutan limits tourist visits and links visas to the use of an authorized local operator and by requiring local operators to charge a minimum per person per day for even basic services, with a portion of that going back to the government.
 A visit to Bhutan is a privilege, we do pay for it in the tourism fees.